KingCarnival/toku-fitd-game/Crew Types.md

 Inspirational Media: [Ultra Series](http://ultra.wikia.com/wiki/Ultraman_Wiki)

-Giants deal in multiple worlds.
-Both in the multiple realms of existence and in global scale conflicts
+Giants were empowered directly by the Source itself.
+They often find themselves in conflict with the Source itself.

 ### Giant Upgrades